Skip to Content

 Antioxidants protect the body from damage caused by harmful

 molecules called oxygen free radicals.
-Most antioxidants are vitamins (such as
+Some antioxidants are vitamins (such as

 beta-carotene and vitamins E and C) that are naturally found in many fruits and

 Oxygen free radicals are normal by-products of cell metabolism.

 But at high levels they can cause damage to cells.
 Antioxidants may